atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 ----------------

 Providers are the core part of our application.
-Because of the design philosophy of Qtk, every part of an application behaves like a plugin.
+Because of the design philosophy of Aduct, every part of an application behaves like a plugin.
 This makes an application modular in every way.
 To keep things simple, we make only three providers.